 Patellofemoral pain syndrome is characterized by pain or discomfort in the anterior aspect of knee anterior knee pain involving the patella and retinaculum which is not attributable to any intra-articular and peri-patellar pathology.

 Sportspersons who put heavy stress on their knees like runners, jumpers, skiers, cyclists and football players are often vulnerable to this condition.

 It frequently also occurs in manual laborers.

-Patellofemoral pain syndrome forms group of conditions referred to as runner’s knee.
-Other conditions include, patellofemoral malalignment, and chondromalacia patella.
+Patellofemoral pain syndrome forms a group of conditions referred to as runner’s knee.
+Other conditions include patellofemoral malalignment and chondromalacia patella.

 The quadriceps tendon inserts on to the patella from which patellar tendon inserts on the tibial tuberosity.

-The quadriceps muscles is powerful extensors and straighten the leg at knee joint.
+The quadriceps muscle is powerful extensors and straightens the leg at the knee joint.

 The back of the patella is covered with smooth cartilage.
-This helps the patella to glide over the lower part of the thigh bone at time of motion.
+This helps the patella to glide over the lower part of the thigh bone at the time of the motion.

 Causes of Patellofemoral Pain Syndrome